vitessio/arewefastyet/docs/arewefastyet_exec.md

       --exec-source string                Name of the source that triggered the execution -h, --help                              help for exec
-      --infra-path string                 Path to the infra directory --stats-remote-db-database string   Name of the stats remote database.
+      --infra-path string                 Path to the infra directory --slack-channel string              Slack channel on which to post messages --slack-token string                Token used to authenticate Slack --stats-remote-db-database string   Name of the stats remote database.
       --stats-remote-db-host string       Hostname of the stats remote database.
       --stats-remote-db-password string   Password to authenticate the stats remote database.